 3. The Atomium and Mini-Europe

 One of the most popular attractions in Brussels, futuristic Atomium is essentially a gigantic iron molecule.
 It was designed by engineer André Waterkeyn for the 1958 International Fair.
 The Atomium proved so popular that it became a permanent attraction.
-You can actually go inside, as it houses multiple exhibitions.
+You can go inside, as it houses multiple exhibitions.
 It is quite an experience!
 If nothing else, you should go for the incredible panoramic views of Brussels the Atomium offers.

 Moreover, if you have time to spare and the weather allows (it was, unfortunately, raining when I visited), you can check out the Mini-Europe theme park nearby.
 It features miniatures of more than 350 of Europe’s most famous landmarks, complete with visual and sound effects.
 Great for kids!